-Search interest in "virtual team building" skyrocketed in the beginning of 2020 and haven't dropped too dramatically since then.
+Search interest in "virtual team building" skyrocketed in the beginning of 2020 and is up 350% over five years.

 Corporate spending on virtual events are due to make up a sizable part of this growing pie, including team building activities.

 VCs are starting to fund virtual event platforms, including those that focus on or have features for team building.

 Searches for “Hopin” have almost doubled (94%) over the last five years.

 Billion-dollar startups aren’t the only growing companies in the virtual team building space.